There's A Major Problem With Jennifer Lawrence's New Sci-Fi Trailer

 In a time when actors undergo serious hair and body changes for roles, it doesn't make sense to me that we are still seeing female action heroes on screen with near-perfect Instagram waves.
 Yes, I understand it helps with continuity.
 Sure, it looks really pretty.
 And, yes, the patriarchy is probably somehow to blame, too.

 But, in this instance, it's a case of me simply not buying it.
-I am printing it out and taking it to my colorist though.
-Believable or not, those highlights look good.

-But, in this instance, it's a case of me simply not buying it.
-I am printing it out and taking it to my colorist though.
+I am printing it out and taking it to my colourist though.
 Believable or not, those highlights look good.

 Advertisement